kalafut/kalafut.net/site/content/posts/the-dangerous-life-of-a-pedestrian-in-america.md

 But, at least on the side-guard issue, there is *some* movement.
 Individual municipalities are taking action, and there is technical support from the government ([Volpe](https://www.volpe.dot.gov/LPDs) to help with these efforts.

 Changing the culture and attitudes will take longer and starts with awareness (hence this blog post).
+I look forward to the day when pedestrian safety is viewed as an obligation and not a nuisance.